 As a result of recent food safety scandals, the public’s understanding of and appetite for food traceability and safety information has never been greater.
 Consumers and retailers now expect easy access to information on how and where food was manufactured, where the ingredients came from, and where the finished item ended up.
-The expectation is that this information should be available at the touch of a button or presented on food packaging and labelling.
+The expectation is that this information should be available at the touch of a button or presented on food packaging and labeling.

-Here are five key areas a food firm can address to ensure they meet this appetite for information and protect consumers, retailers and themselves in the future.
+Here are five key areas a food firm can address to ensure they meet this appetite for information and to protect consumers, retailers and themselves in the future.

 1. Supply Chain Audits

 Understanding and actively monitoring the supply chain in its entirety is critical for a food firm in order to help avoid a potentially crippling food safety crisis.
 At the heart of a supply chain audit is comprehensive traceability information on the origins of raw materials and the journey they take through manufacture to delivery.
 Supply chain audit information should also include a detailed record of supplier accreditation information along with their respective food safety and traceability procedures.
 Ideally, this data will be held centrally and captured electronically.
 Manual, paper-based food safety monitoring processes are time consuming and carry a high risk of error and non-compliance compared with using an automated electronic data capture solution.
 The information required in the event of a product recall or a food safety issue can be queried and collated in minutes with an electronic traceability solution.
 On the contrary, manual systems require hours to sort through hundreds of paper based records, which by their nature can be inaccurate or misplaced.